Austenitic Stainless Steel

 Stainless Steel 347 UNS S34700 is an austenitic, chromium steel containing Niobium (Nb) (formerly known as Columbium (Cb)) which allows for the elimination of carbide precipitation, and, consequently, intergranular corrosion.
 347 is stabilized by the additions of chromium and tantalum.
 The addition of Niobium (Nb) also allows 347 to have excellent corrosion resistance, even superior to that of 321.
 Stainless Steel 347H UNS S34709 is the higher carbon composition form of Alloy 347 and demonstrates improved high temperature and creep properties.
 Stabilizing heat treatment is used to reduce susceptibility to intergranular stress corrosion and embrittlement also to increase high temperature creep strength.

-Stainalloy stocks ½” up to and including 48” seamless ASTM A312 300-series and are manufactured by the most reputed mills only.
-The pipes are manufactured in accordance with ASTM A312/ASME SA312 and are subjected to additional testing that is exceeding industry standards or client specific standards such as Shell.
-Stainalloy supplies besides seamless pipes as well welded pipes in accordance with ASTM A358, seamless & welded fittings in accordance with ASTM A403, and flanges & forgings in accordance with ASTM A182.
+Stainalloy stocks ½” up to and including 48” seamless ASTM A312 300-series stainless steels, manufactured by only the most reputable mills.
+The pipes are manufactured in accordance with ASTM A312/ASME SA312 and are subject to additional testing that exceeds both industry and client-specific standards such as Shell.
+In addition to seamless and welded pipes that adhere to ASTM A358, Stainalloy is also able to supply seamless & welded fittings in accordance with ASTM A403, and seamless & welded fittings, flanges & forgings in accordance with ASTM A182.